Infinite Atomized Semilattices: Introduction

 One key challenge on using these ideas lies on how to efficiently and effectively modify the algebras at work as to encode the logical rules and data that we are working with.
 For that purpose, the theory of atomized semilattices was developed, \cite{MarPol21}.
 Like in the case of Boolean algebras, \cite{Sto36}, and distributive lattices, \cite{Sto38}, we show that elements in a semilattice can be represented with sets that can be used to perform various computations.
 This is achieved using \emph{atomizations}.

 An atomization on a semilattice consists of a collection of added elements, called atoms, that encode the order relation of the semilattice in a way that computations can be done exclusively via set-theoretic operations.
-In particular, elements are characterized by the atoms below them, and two elements are comparable if and only if the sets of atoms below them are.
-Atoms are themselves characterized by the set of constants above them, the constants being a collection of elements that generate the semilattice when taking their (formal) joins.
+As such, an atomization can also be regarded as a different representation of the semilattice structure.
+In particular, elements are characterized by the atoms lower than them, and two elements are comparable if and only if the sets of atoms lower than them are.
+Atoms are characterized by the set of constants greater than them, the constants being a collection of elements that generate the semilattice when taking their (formal) joins.

 This theory is introduced in \cite{MarPol21} in the context of finite semilattices, and thus, it becomes natural to ask whether this can be extended to the infinite setting.
+Not only that, but it would also have computational implications in the framework of Algebraic Machine Learning, allowing for example for the representation of real values via infinite chains.
 The main objective of this paper is to settle that question.
 We do so following a structure similar to the one they used.

-In Section \ref{section:preliminaries} we introduce the axiomatization of (possibly infinite) atomized semilattices (Definition \ref{definition:atomized_semilattice}) and show that it still makes sense in the infinite setting.
-We also discuss how we keep track of generating elements of a semilattice, which we call constants, across algebras of terms (Definition \ref{definition:admissible_terms}), and how our axioms allow us to identify atoms across every model generated by the same constants.
+In Section \ref{section:preliminaries} we introduce the axiomatization of (possibly infinite) atomized semilattices (Definition \ref{definition:atomized_semilattice}) and show that it is still sound in the infinite setting.
+We assume that elements on a semilattice are generated as joins of a generating subset, which we call constants, and discuss how we keep track of them across algebras of terms (Definition \ref{definition:admissible_terms}), and how our axioms allow us to identify atoms across every model generated by the same constants.
 At the end of section \ref{section:preliminaries} we discuss the correspondence between atomizations of a semilattice and subdirect product decompositions.